 This hot trick will help balance the temperature of your smoothie so it’s closer to room temperature.
 You may have to play around with the amount of hot water you add to get your desired temperature, but it’ll be smooth smoothieing (yep, another brilliant word I made up) once you figure it out.

 Important note: DO NOT add hot water to fresh veggies and fruit unless you’re craving dessert soup.

 Use fresh veggies and fruit instead of frozen.

 This one isn’t rocket science.
 Frozen produce will make your smoothie cold, so you can always switch to fresh produce during the colder months to create a smoothie that is room temperature.

 If you prefer the simplicity of using frozen produce or know that using fresh produce is not realistic given your busy schedule, then I highly recommend trying Hack #1.

-Sign-up for my FREE 14-day smoothie challenge.
+Join my FREE 14-day smoothie challenge.
 I’ll teach you everything you need to know about blending the perfect smoothie for weight loss and better health.
 You’ll also receive 16 dessert-inspired smoothie recipes!